KeianBarton/ReactReduxPluralsight/notes.md

 - There is no shallow rendering - components are always mounted (via JSDOM)
 - getBy* is combined with assertions and used to encourage testing what an end-user may "see" over implementation details

+# Testing Redux

+## Testing connected React component

+Container components export the component wrapped with connect `export default connect(..,..)(ManageCoursePage)` which makes them trickier to test.
+Either:
+1. Wrap with `<Provider>`
+2. Add named export for unconnected component (simpler) Examples given in ManageCoursePage.test.js

+## Testing Action Creators

+Just need to test an action returns the expected object

+## Testing Thunks

+To test thunks, we need to mock a store (redux-mock-store) and any HTTP calls (fetch-mock)

+## Testing reducers

+Test given an input state and action, assert the new state is as expected

+## Testing the store

+Integration test covering a lot of surface area without a lot of code or brittleness Testing the integration of the action creators, the store and the reducer - see `store.test.js`

+# Production Builds